rizkyzhang/code-journal/javascript/notes/async/callback.md

 ## Async/await

 - If the async function returns a value, that value will also get wrapped in a promise.
-That means you’ll have to use `.then` to access it.
+That means you’ll have to use `.then` or `await` to access it.